tytydraco/yessleep/out/Im_sleeping_with_my_best_friends_girlfriend_Theres_something_in_her_eye.md

 First of all, yeah.
 I knows it's not right.
 But hear me out.
-My best friend, who i'm gonna call Dean, and I grew up together. we love the same movies, we went to the same school.
+My best friend, who i'm gonna call Dean, and I grew up together. we loved the same movies, we went to the same school.

 He was the smart guy, the one who helped everybody get ready for an exam.